Even if your breasts are small, even if you have twins, even if you're worried… (this isn’t foolproof, but it works pretty well)

 The role of colostrum

 At birth, your baby's stomach is the size of a large marble.
 As your baby grows, it will be always be about the size of their fist, so, really not that big.
-The teaspoon-sized feeds of colostrum are the perfect size for their tummy.
+The teaspoon-sized feeds of colostrum are the perfect size for their tummy and because the amounts are so small, it's easier for both of you to learn to breastfeed.

 How will I know if I can be successful breastfeeding?

-Nobody can predict how successful you will be.
-The only way you will know if you can successfully breastfeed your baby is to try.
+Nobody can look at your baby, breasts, nipples or health history and predict how successful you will be.
+The only way you can know if you will be successful is to try breastfeeding.
 The fastest way to be comfortable learning breastfeeding, is to have a mentor or coach, often a lactation consultant, to help you through the first feedings and answer all your questions with accurate information.

-Interview lactation consultants as well as pediatricians while you are pregnant so you are know who you are calling and are comfortable asking questions when you need to.
+If you are pregnant, interview lactation consultants as well as pediatricians so you are know who you are calling and are comfortable asking questions when you need to.

 It's easiest to learn breastfeeding the right way the first time.

-And, it’s easier to address a breastfeeding problem in the first five days, than on Days 7, 14 or 21.
-This is because you and your baby haven't learned any bad habits and more importantly, you aren't totally frustrated and overwhelmed and your baby still has reserves from pregnancy.
+And, it’s easier to address a breastfeeding problem in the first five days, than on Days 7, 14 or 21 because you and your baby haven't learned any bad habits.
+More importantly, you aren't totally frustrated and overwhelmed and your baby still has reserves from pregnancy.

-If you need help, send a text or fill our contact form.
+If you need help, send a text to Donna Bruschi (845) 750-4402 or fill our contact form.
 We'll get right back to you.